So, you want to install Java on your Chromebook.

 Then hit Enter.
 It’ll install automatically.

-Installing Oracle JDK 8
+Installing Oracle Java

 Try installing the Oracle JDK.
 If OpenJDK didn’t work, you can use the basic Oracle JDK which is officially distributed by Oracle, the company that developed Java.